addingwell/dinmo-tag/README.md

 - A Google Cloud project with BigQuery enabled.
 - A BigQuery dataset created in your project.
-- A BigQuery table set up using the table.json file from this gitHub repository.
+- A BigQuery table set up using the `table.json` file from this github repository.
 - Correct permissions assigned to your provided service account email (BigQuery Write permissions).
 - A properly configured GTM server-side tagging environment.

 ### Setup

-1. Add the script to your server-side GTM container.
+1. Add the template.tpl to your server-side GTM container.
 2. Configure the following fields in the script:
    - `bqProjectId`: Your Google Cloud Project ID.
    - `bqDatasetId`: The BigQuery dataset name.